everycure-org/matrix/docs/src/onboarding/index.md

 ### .env file for local credentials

 If you want to execute the pipeline locally, you need to create a .env file in the root of the `matrix` pipeline.
-Use the `.env.tmpl` file to get started.
+Use the `.env.tmpl` file to get started by renaming it to `.env`.

-The key (put intended) here is that the pipeline will not run fully without credentials for the dependent services (at the moment only OpenAI).
+The key here is that the pipeline will not run fully without credentials for the dependent services (at the moment only OpenAI).
 Reach out to the team through Slack if you need a credential.